Ashfield Boys High School

-Ashfield Boys High School is a government-funded comprehensive single-sex secondary school for boys, located on Liverpool Road, in Ashfield, an inner western suburb of Sydney, New South Wales, Australia.
+Ashfield Boys High School is a government-funded comprehensive single-sex secondary school for boys, located on Liverpool Road, in Ashfield, an Inner West suburb of Sydney, New South Wales, Australia.

 Established in 1962, the school had 771 enrollments in 2023, of whom two percent identified as Indigenous Australians and 64 percent as being from a language background other than English.
 The school is operated by the NSW Department of Education in accordance with a curriculum developed by the New South Wales Education Standards Authority; the principal is Dwayne Hopwood.

 The High school had two names before Ashfield Boys High School, Ashfield Superior School and Ashfield Superior Technical School.

 History

 Part of the school land area was once used by the Australian Army.
 The land (gym and sheds) have since been acquired by the school and the site rebuilt.

 The Drill Hall was built in the 1800s and was home to the local citizen militia and other volunteer military units.
-In 1913 the land was acquired by the Department of Defence as the Ashfield Corps continued to grow.
+In 1913, the land was acquired by the Department of Defence as the Ashfield Corps continued to grow.
 In 1915 it was the second to last stop for the Gilgandra Rifle Club on their Cooee March before 240 men were sent to war.
-In 1939 the Army sheds were built to house armoured vehicles (25 in total).
+In 1939, the Army sheds were built to house armoured vehicles (25 in total).
 The last company to be stationed at the depot were the 3 Company Royal Australian Army Service Corps Infantry Division, leaving in the 1960s.